 A place to Connect, Grow, and Serve

-Board members are available for casual or serious conversation a half hour before the meeting.
+Board members are available for casual or serious conversation a half hour before most Board meetings.

 Introduction to UUCA Governance